 The Tuft & Needle Hybrid is a mattress with a great balance of comfort and support.
 Click the button to save up to $150.

 The Tuft & Needle Hybrid Might Work For…

 - Those who want a mattress that is close to medium-firm.
 Combining all the layers of the Tuft & Needle Hybrid, the mattress is just a bit softer-than-average.
 Sleepers who want a mattress toward the middle of the firmness spectrum should like what they find with the Hybrid.

 - Side sleepers.
 The Tuft & Needle Hybrid’s comfort layer is quite thick and contains both memory foam and Adaptive Foam.
-Both of these materials offer significant pressure relief, so the majority of side sleepers should feel very comfortable while sleeping on the Hybrid.
+Both of these materials offer significant pressure relief, so the Tuft & Needle Hybrid is a good choice for side sleepers.

 - Back sleepers.
 People who sleep on their backs are usually going to fare better on a mattress with a balance of comfort and support.
 Well, the Tuft & Needle Hybrid has that in spades.
 It features the support of pocketed coils and the comfort of multiple layers of foam.
 Back sleepers should feel good overall support while the foam conforms to the curves of their bodies.

 - Combination sleepers.
 This balance of comfort and support also makes the Tuft & Needle ideal for those who switch positions at night.
 Again, the coils provide the necessary support, and the foam layers provide comfort.

 - Hot sleepers.
 Foam mattresses can often trap heat, making for a hot, uncomfortable night’s sleep.
 However, the Tuft & Needle Hybrid features both graphite and gel bed infusions which will help draw heat away from sleepers.
 At the same time, the pocketed coils allow for air to flow through the Hybrid.

 The Tuft & Needle Hybrid Might Not Work For…